SherG/cool-iron/blog/amazon-department-stores.md

 One thing's for sure: everything described in the article was in place a decade ago.

 Hointer's beta stores functioned as innovation labs and proof-of-concept.
-So it's not surprising that since Hointer's launch Shouraboura has deployed her concepts to successfully transform shopping experiences at Macy's and other top retailers.
+So it's not surprising that since their launch Shouraboura has deployed her concepts to successfully transform shopping experiences at Macy's and other top retailers.

 ### Related